 If your shares are held in street name, you must instruct the organization which holds your shares how to vote your shares.
 If you do not provide voting instructions, your shares will not be voted on any non-routine proposal.
 This vote is called a "broker non-vote."
-Broker non-votes do not count as a vote "FOR" or "AGAINST" any of the proposals submitted to a vote at the Annual Meeting.
+If your shares are held in street name and you do not provide specific voting instructions to the organization that holds your shares, the organization may generally vote at its discretion on routine matters.
+If you sign your proxy card but do not provide instructions on how your broker should vote, your broker may vote your shares as recommended by the Board on any routine matter.
+See the footnote to the below table on the next page for more information.

-If you are a stockholder of record, and you sign and return a proxy card without giving specific voting instructions, the proxy holders will vote your shares in the manner recommended by the Board on all matters presented in this Proxy Statement and as the proxy holders may determine in their discretion with respect to any other matters properly presented for a vote at the Annual Meeting.
-If your shares are held in street name and you do not provide specific voting instructions to the organization that holds your shares, the organization may generally vote at its discretion on routine matters, but not on non-routine matters.
-If you sign your proxy card but do not provide instructions on how your broker should vote, your broker will vote your shares as recommended by the Board on any non-routine matter.
+If you are a stockholder of record, and you sign and return a proxy card without giving specific voting instructions, the proxy holders will vote your shares in the manner recommended by the Board on all matters being presented at the Annual Meeting and as the proxy holders may determine in their discretion with respect to any other matters properly presented for a vote at the Annual Meeting.